yoratoni/Mdisk/README.md

 Note that `NTSC` data are not compressed, compared to `PAL`, this can be seen inside the decompressed file size field, if the file size == the decompressed file size (-2004), it uses `NTSC`.

-A `*.mtx` file seems to contain a table that starts just after the header, this table is always 19,000 bytes long. after that, a big padding containing only 0x00 separates the actual data from the table.
+A `*.mtx` file seems to contain one or multiple tables that starts just after the header, these tables are the same size between `NTSC` & `PAL`.
+After that, a big padding containing only 0x00 separates the actual data from the table(s).

+The data seems to be represented as 16 byte long (starting after the header).

+The table values seems to generally start with `0x0C`, I suppose that the first byte could be reserved to indicate the type of block, but note that it's not always the case.
+A clue is that the second byte is generally `0x00`.

 Here's a table containing what I found out about the file header (from `MO_***.mtx`):